Integer Frames: General Equal Norm, Tight, Integer Frames

 \begin{proof} Let $a$\ be any nonzero integer and let $b = 2a$.
 Then the $5 \times 8$ matrix

 and the $5 \times 10$ matrix

-represent ENTIFs having the same equal norm $a^2 + b^2$ so that Theorem \ref{gcdframethm} gives a $2N$ element ENTIF for all $N \geq 12$. \end{proof}
+represent ENTIFs having the same equal norm squared, $a^2 + b^2$, so that Theorem \ref{gcdframethm} gives a $2N$-element ENTIF in $\mathcal{H}_5$ for all $N \geq 12$. \end{proof}

-\begin{remark} A six element frame does not exist in five dimensions by Theorem \ref{simplexthm}.
-Also, a $12\times 12$ Hadamard matrix exists, so there is a frame with $12$ elements in $\mathcal{H}_5$.
-Therefore, the only even element frames in five dimensions for which the existence is unknown are those with $N = 14$ and $22$ elements. \end{remark}
+\begin{rmk} By Theorem \ref{simplexthm}, a six element ENTIF does not exist in five dimensions.
+Due to Section \ref{sec_oldnew} and Theorem \ref{bighadthm}, since the $8 \times 8$, $12\times 12$, $16 \times 16$ and $20 \times 20$ Hadamard matrices exists, then there exist ENTIFs in $\mathcal{H}_5$ with 8, 12, 16, and 20 elements.
+Also, adjoining two copies of the $5 \times 5$ identity matrix, as in Proposition \ref{adjoinprop1}, yields a 10-element ENTIF in $\mathcal{H}_5$.
+Lastly, Corollary \ref{evensin5dim} proves the existence of ENTIFs with an even number of vectors in $\mathcal{H}_5$ for all even integers $N \geq 24$.
+Therefore, the only even element ENTIFs in $\mathcal{H}_5$ for which the existence is unknown are those with $N = 14, 18$ and $22$ elements. \end{rmk}

 The last theorem of this section gives the existence of $4N^2$ and $8N^2$ element ENTIFs, from which Theorem \ref{gcdframethm} can be applied to obain even more.